Thirty-Year-Old's Battle Against Dog Litter On Mountain Trails

 Dog owners should carry bags to pick up after their pets, and it's better if they don't leave them behind at all.
 Putting dog waste in trees or anywhere else is not only gross but also rude to other hikers and nature.

 It's frustrating because it shows that some dog owners only care about themselves and not others.
-There should be penalties for this behavior to encourage better behavior.
+There should be penalties for this behavior to encourage better practices.

-We need to make sure that hiking stays a fun and peaceful activity for everyone by being considerate and taking care of the environment.
+We need to ensure that hiking remains a fun and peaceful activity for everyone by being considerate and taking care of the environment.